amadeuberaldin/Projeto-Integrador-Java-Maven/README.md

-# Integrative Project: Minha Dispença
+# Integrative Project: Minha Despensa

 In this project, I was able to enhance the user experience, making the application much more user-friendly.
 Since this project was undertaken after completing all the tasks in my course, I was able to apply all the techniques developed throughout the course.
 This made the project much more intuitive, both in terms of programming and user interaction.